SrijanSriv211/AOs/README.md

 2. Run the [Compile.bat](https://github.com/Light-Lens/AOs/blob/master/Compile.bat) file to compile AOs from source.

 ## License and Contributions
-All code is licensed under an MIT license.
+All code is licensed under a MIT license.
 This allows you to re-use the code freely, remixed in both commercial and non-commercial projects.
 The only requirement is to include the same license when distributing.

 We welcome any contributions to AOs development through pull requests on GitHub.
 Most of our active development is in the master branch, so we prefer to take pull requests there.